-CHALLENGES WE FACE
+CHALLENGES PATIENTS FACE

 Lung transplant patients face problems few of us will ever encounter.
 But for every challenge patients face, there is a medical breakthrough on the verge of becoming a reality.
 Help us fast-track these life-saving medical advances so they reach patients in need—in time.